cse-labs/res-edge-labs/labs/beta-labs/deploy-res-edge/README.md

 # Inner-loop with Res-Edge

+- ResEdge helps build a powerful system for automated deployment, update, management, and observability for thousands of Kubernetes clusters
-This lab will go over steps to run Res-Edge in Codespaces.
+- This lab will go over steps to run Res-Edge data service with Observability in Codespaces

-This lab also builds on top of inner-loop lab.
-If you have not already done so, please run through the inner-loop lab [here](../../inner-loop.md#inner-loop) to get more familiarity with kic and other tools used in this lab.
+- To get more familiarity with kic and other tools used in this lab, please run through the inner-loop lab [here](../../inner-loop.md#inner-loop)

 ## Create cluster in Codespaces

 - Start in this lab directory

 ```bash

 # cd to switch to deploy-res-edge directory
 cd $REPO_BASE/labs/beta-labs/deploy-res-edge

 ```

-> The k3d cluster will run `in` your Codespace - no need for an external cluster

 - Use `kic` to create and verify a new k3d cluster